Updated June 17, 2026

 If a midwife will not consent to the risk mitigation measures the Inquiry Committee believes are necessary, BCCNM may proceed to seek extraordinary action.
 See how BCCNM resolves a complaint and professional conduct review process for more information.

-The Health Professions Act states no action for damages may be brought against a person for making a report in good faith where the person has a legal duty by the college to report.
+The Health Professions and Occupations Act (HPOA) states no action for damages may be brought against a person for making a report in good faith where the person has a legal duty by the college to report.
 Midwives in all positions and settings have a legal and ethical duty to report incompetent or impaired practice, or unethical conduct of any regulated health professional.

 Generally, no. Formal complaints or reports must be in writing and signed.
 During the Professional Conduct Review process, the reported midwife gets a copy of the complaint including the complainant's name.